 It is reasonably safe to say that the amount of man made CO2 in the atmosphere (about 3 % of the total ~400 ppm, 0,0012% !) does not really contribute to any delay in radiating heat into space.
 Its just a tiny drop in the scheme of bigger things that are happening.

 It has been proven once and for all: CO2 is fertilizing the planet.
-CSIRO research satellite measurements have shown that our planet has become greener than 30 years ago (source: ScienceDaily July 8, 2013 ).
+CSIRO research satellite measurements have shown that our planet has become greener than 30 years ago (source: ScienceDaily July 8, 2013 and Nasa Goddard April 26, 2016 ).
 This means more food for all the people we need to feed.
 Trying to reduce CO2 from our atmosphere is almost like committing genocide and should be illegal.

 Click the graph for a larger and more readable image.